Here is how DADGAD tuning differs from standard tuning, and how you can use it to create breathtaking music.

 You can use one of the D strings in DADGAD tuning to sound the drone notes in your arrangement, like the bagpipe.
 This is one way that DADGAD tuning has a Celtic sound.

-Pros: Relatively Easy Chords in D major.
-DADGAD tuning also lets you play relatively easy chords.
+DADGAD tuning also lets you play relatively easy chords, especially in the key of D major.
 The simplest chord in DADGAD tuning is the D chord.
 Place a finger on the fourth string, fourth fret and on the third string, second fret to produce the D major chord.

 Illustration of a DADGAD chord with a capo